 The Tank Killers, Steel Victory, and the Infantry’s Armor, by Harry Yeide, These books are another big source they are really great books covering the use of Tank Destroyers and the Separate Tank Battalions.
 Yeide is both knowledgeable and easy to read, and I will continue to buy every book he puts out.

-On a final note, am I a fanboy of the Sherman, in a sense, I suppose, but a true fanboy does not understand the flaws of their subject of obsession, and in my case that’s not true.
-I know the Sherman had flaws, it like all things created by man, was an engineering trade off, and the ones they chose, were the right ones for the US Army in WWII, and even Shermans armed with only the 75mm could have carried the day in Europe.
-Or that’s my opinion anyway, but don’t let my opinions scare you aware from all the hard date on the site.
+On a final note, am I a fanboy of the Sherman, in a sense, I suppose, but a true fanboy does not understand the flaws of their subject of obsession, and in my case, that’s not true.
+I know the Sherman had flaws, it like all things created by man, was an engineering tradeoff, and the ones they chose, were the right ones for the US Army in WWII, and even Shermans armed with only the 75mm could have carried the day in Europe.
+Or that’s my opinion anyway, but don’t let my opinions scare you away from all the hard data on the site.